Fuel JournalBasics & Guides28 min read

 The National Academies' AMDR for fat is typically 20-35% of total calories for adults.2 Within that range, there is flexibility.

-A practical "floor" used by many coaches and sports dietitians is roughly ~0.5-0.6 g/kg/day of fat to help cover essential fatty acids and support hormonal function.
-This is especially helpful when cutting calories and carbs.21 This is not a formal government RDA, but it is a useful minimum in performance contexts.
+A practical floor used by many coaches and sports dietitians is roughly ~0.5-0.6 g/kg/day of fat to help cover essential fatty acids and support hormonal function.
+This is especially helpful when cutting calories and carbs.21 This serves as a useful minimum in performance contexts, even though it falls outside the formal government RDA.

 Fat and body composition

 Fat is calorie-dense, so portions matter.
-But fat also supports satiety and makes diets enjoyable, which can improve adherence.
+Fat also supports satiety and makes diets enjoyable, which can improve adherence.

 A key pattern to avoid: high fat combined with high refined carbs in large amounts.
 This is the classic ultra-processed combo.
-The problem is not "bad because insulin."
 The problem is that it is easy to overeat because it is hyper-palatable and energy dense.

 Practical fat choices